money-on-chain/RDOC-Contract/scripts/deploy/upgrade_v0.2.0/V2Migration.md

 Some of the tests required V2 ABIs to work, any change on V2 ABI should be imported here for the tests to be accurate, see [MoC V2 Imports](../../../hardhat/dependencies/mocV2Imports/README.md) for detail.

-## Step 2: Deploy new MoC protocol implementations
+## Step 2: Deploy new MoC V2 protocol and migration changer

 Rif on chain V2 protocol implementation lives in [rif-sc-protocol](https://github.com/money-on-chain/rif-sc-protocol) repository.
 For deployment instructions look at `MigrationFromV1.md` and `README.md` files.